EMsoft-org/EMsoft/ReadMe.md

 ## Financial Support
 EBSD/ECP/EKP development of this package, including dictionary indexing for EBSD/ECP, was started with support from an AFOSR/MURI grant, FA9550-12-1-0458; the original EBSD code from CTEMsoft 2.0 was developed with support from an ONR grant, N00014-12-1-0075.
-All recent development of EMsoft was performed with support from an ONR Vannevar Bush Faculty Fellowship, N00014-­16-­1-­2821.
+All recent development of EMsoft was performed with support from an ONR Vannevar Bush Faculty Fellowship, N00014-­16-­1-­2821, and an NSF research program DMR \#1904629.

 ## Current and Past Contributors
 EMsoft started as a source code base used for the creation of all figures in the *Introduction to Conventional Transmission Electron Microscopy* text book (Cambridge University Press, 2003, ISBN 0521629950) by M. De Graef.
 It has since grown into an open source project that has had many contributors and testers over the past 15 years (in no particular order):